cfsanderson/ux-master-course/notes/notes-section-08.md

 ### 2) Audience first.

-**Trying to be everything to everybody rearely works.** Is it an entertaining blog, an impartial resource or a glorified sales brochure?
+**Trying to be everything to everybody rarely works.** Is it an entertaining blog, an impartial resource or a glorified sales brochure?

-**The Web isn't software, or TV, or print, but it functions in similar ways.** That function (and form) depends enteirly on who it's for - users, viewers, or readers.
+**The Web isn't software, or TV, or print, but it functions in similar ways.** That function (and form) depends entirely on who it's for - users, viewers, or readers.

 #### Users